Best 27-Inch Monitors for WFH 2026: 7 Picks $200-$1K

 Good for: MacBook users who want single-cable laptop docking at a budget price.

-BenQ's DesignVue series targets creative pros but delivers genuine value for any WFH user who wants color accuracy.
-27" 4K IPS, 95% DCI-P3 coverage, factory calibration, dedicated CAD/darkroom modes, and an ergonomic stand. $450–$550.
-Cheaper than the Dell U2723QE, no KVM or USB-C PD, but better color accuracy out of the box for designers and photographers.
+The ASUS ProArt PA279CRV 27" 4K comes from ASUS's ProArt series targets creative pros but delivers genuine value for any WFH user who wants color accuracy.
+27" 4K IPS, 100% sRGB and 95% DCI-P3 coverage, Calman-verified factory calibration (Delta-E < 2), plus 65W USB-C power delivery and a fully ergonomic stand.
+Around $429 — cheaper than the Dell U2723QE, with better out-of-the-box color for designers and photographers.
+(BenQ's well-regarded PD2705U is a close alternative, but it has crept up past $650.)

-Good for: Photographers, designers, and creative pros on a budget.
-Not good for: Users who need the Dell's KVM or USB-C PD features.
+Good for: Photographers, designers, and creative pros who want calibrated color without flagship prices.
+Not good for: Users who need the Dell's KVM switch or 90W+ power delivery.

 5. Dell U2724DE UltraSharp 27" 1440p 120Hz — Best for 120Hz at 1440p